Felix-Nilsson/gpt-internship/README.md

 The backend is made in python and flask, using GPT-3.5 Turbo and text-embedding-ada-002 from the OpenAI API.
 The Frontend is made with SvelteKit.

 This is one of three projects produced as part of AI Swedens "GPT Summer Internship" for the summer of 2023, and was a collaboration between AI Sweden and Sahlgrenska University Hospital in Gothenburg.
+It serves as a proof of concept for using LLMs in a healthcare context.

 Sahlgrenska AI Hjälp is designed primarily with swedish in mind.